touchlab/KaMPKit/README.md

 ## 2022 Update

 KaMP Kit started a little over 2 years ago with the goal of helping developers interested in KMP and KMM get started quickly with a great set of libraries and patterns.
 At the time, there were not many sample apps and getting started was not trivial.
 The KMM situation has improved considerably since then, and various barriers to entry have been removed.

-Over the next few weeks we are giving KaMP Kit a complete refresh.
-It will be less "getting started" and more "best practice model".
+Whereas KaMP Kit started with the goal of being a minimal sample, we now intend it to be less "getting started" and more "best practice model".
-The first change was moving to the new memory model.
-We'll be updating much more over the next few weeks.
 Watch this repo and follow [@TouchlabHQ](https://twitter.com/TouchlabHQ) for updates!

 > ## Touchlab's Hiring!
 >